JeanPinay/JeanPinay/README.md

 - 👋 Hi there!
 I'm Jean Livara
-  ➡️  ➡️  ➡️  ➡️ Update: I'm working in a company now as Junior Developer
+  - ➡️  ➡️  ➡️  ➡️ Update as of August 2023 : I'm working in a company as Junior Developer.
 - 🌱 I’m a Junior Web Developer(Backend).

 - 💻 Skills & Technologies